pelevesque/scheduly/README.md

 ## About

 scheduly is a PHP class which returns all the hourly timestamps for a particular week.
-It's useful for the creation of schedules.
+It's useful for creating schedules.
+It handles DST changes, so you'll get one 23 hour day and one 25 hour day a year in timezones with DST.

 ## Usage